-How To Cope With Social Media Going Down
+How To Cope with Social Media going Down image inspired by Squid Game

 Last week (4th October 2021), the Facebook group of social media apps went down.
 And the collective internet came together to mock Facebook, Whatsapp and Instagram.
 This gave Twitter a short-lived surge in popularity and a lot of entertaining memes (I’ve included some below).
 It also gave many businesses a shock.